johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 1. deploying infrastructure (the Azure resources that the blog relies upon such as the Azure Static Web App, a Cosmos DB etc)
 2. building and deploying the application code (the blog itself)

-It takes the princely time of **3 minutes** to deploy the infrastructure.
-Every time the pipeline runs.
-But most of the time, there are no changes to be made to the infrastructure.
+It takes around **3 minutes** to deploy the infrastructure.
+And this is happening every time we update the site.
+But most of the time, there are no changes to be made to the infrastructure of the site; just the content.
 So it's a waste of time.
-I want to speed this up and I think that `azd` can help me do that.
+I want to speed this up and `azd` can help me do that.

 Specifically, I want to switch my usage of `az deployment group create` to `azd provision` because `azd provision` is faster when there are no infrastructure changes.
 We will drop the infrastructure deployment job time from **3 minutes** to **20 seconds** when there are no infrastructure changes.

 Now when I started trying to see if doing faster deployments of Static Web Apps was possible with `azd`, I couldn't discover any documentation.
 So I've found myself writing the documentation I wish had existed.
+Please forgive me any mistakes I make along the way.

 To be clear on scope, my intention here is only to speed up how we handle the deployment of the infrastructure.
-I don't want to deploy infrastructure if there are no changes and `azd` can help with that.
+I don't want to deploy infrastructure if there are no changes; so I'll use `azd` to accomplish this goal.
 I'm not going all in on `azd` for the deployment of the application code as well.
 For now, we'll focus solely on the infrastructure piece.
 Maybe we'll come back to the application code in a future post.

 From here on out, we'll go through the changes we need to make to our project to replace `az deployment group create` with `azd provision` for faster incremental Azure Static Web App deployments in GitHub Actions.